 ‘Please,’ he said.
 ‘Please dance the Ngajat with my daughter.’

-If you click on the images below it will take you to the relevant page at Bloomsbury, where you can read an extract, or even stump up some moolah and buy one.
+If you click on the link below it will take you to my page at Bloomsbury, where you can read extracts, or even stump up some moolah and buy a book.
 Put it on the mantelpiece to keep the vicar away.

 Just out!
 March 2020

 The second in the Jack Wenlock railway detective series